openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

      -  Popped data

-When an unconditional jumps to a known target address (JAL instruction) is consummed by the instr_queue, the next pc after the JAL instruction and the return address are stored into the RAS.
+When an unconditional jumps to a known target address (JAL instruction) is consummed by the instr_queue, the next pc after the JAL instruction and the return address are stored into a FIFO.

+The RAS FIFO depth is 2.

 When a branch instruction is pre-decoded by instr_scan module, the RAS informs whether the input PC address is in RAS.
 In this case, the RAS provides the corresponding target address.